Wolf and Wildlife Studies

 Range cattle in northwest Montana

 Even before Project HOWL began, I worked and interacted with northwest Montana ranchers.
 Almost all of them have taken a neutral stance about the presence of wolves, and have been extremely supportive of my research.
 I work closely with several ranches to make sure conflict with wolves has been kept to a minimum.
 Most ranchers want to avoid conflict as much as I do, and we have become fast friends.
 The secret?
 Tell them the truth, good or bad.
 Honesty is greatly respected among this crowd.
+Now that I'm studying the wolves that have replaced the Fishtrap pack, the cycle of politics, bigotry and science continues.

 For current and comprehensive research results, click here.